China military tells officers to hold their tongues on reform concerns

 Special attention must be paid to what ordinary soldiers think and sensitive subjects “effectively resolved”, it added.

-“(You) must organize and manage well public opinion, especially on the Internet, and fight an active battle to create a good atmosphere for promoting reform,” the piece said.
+“(You) must organise and manage well public opinion, especially on the Internet, and fight an active battle to create a good atmosphere for promoting reform,” the piece said.

-Those in the military who “resolutely support reform and dare to throw themselves into reform” should be promoted, it added.

-The commentary reiterated the party’s absolute leadership over the military and reminded officers to oppose “liberalism”, wording the army normally uses to refer to those who wish to challenge the party’s control.

 Xi’s reforms include establishing a joint operational command structure by 2020 and rejigging existing military regions, as well as cutting troop numbers.